opentargets-archive/ot_covid19/README.md

 # COVID19 Open Targets data integration

+**February 2022 Update:**

+The Open Targets COVID-19 Target Prioritisation Tool has been deprecated and archived.
+For more information, please see [opentargets/platform#1964](https://github.com/opentargets/platform/issues/1964) and [this Community thread](https://community.opentargets.org/t/open-targets-covid-19-target-prioritisation-tool-deprecation-and-archive-notice/430).

 ## Aim
 Centralise publicly available datasets in order to build a Virus – Host Target Knowledgebase for Drug Target Selection.